-The isolation layer will be installed to address residual PCB impacts beneath and within the vicinity of the Marsh, as required by the governing documents for remediation of the Site.
+The isolation layer will be installed to address residual PCB impacts beneath and within the vicinity of the Marsh, as required by the governing documents for remediation of the Site, and to serve as a demarcation layer.
 As described in the TSDD, a geosynthetic clay liner (GCL) has been identified as a likely option for the isolation layer.
 The material-performance specifications for the isolation layer will target a minimum low hydraulic conductivity and allow for materials substitution (e.g., installation of AquaBlok instead of GCL, as described in the TSDD), provided the minimum design criteria are met.
 Additional information related to the selection and criteria for the isolation layer is provided in Appendix D.

 NYSDEC also requires a 2-foot minimum separation between the historical fill containing residual PCBs and the created Marsh habitat layer.
-This separation layer will be composed of granular fill placed on top of the isolation layer.
+This separation layer will be composed of sand or a similar granular fill placed on top of the isolation layer.